 The following table provides information concerning the compensation of each non-employee director who served on our board in 2020.
 Daniel Rothaupt was the only non-employee director who received any compensation in 2020.
+Ted Rogers and Michael Neuscheler began serving on our board in 2021, and thus were not directors as of December 31, 2020.

-Name Timothy Fazio Fees Earned or Paid in Cash (\$)(1) Stock Awards (\$) Option Awards (\$) Non-equity incentive plan compensation (\$) Nonqualified deferred compensation earnings (\$) All Other Compensation (\$) Total (\$)
+Name Fees Earned or Paid in Cash (\$) (1) Stock Awards (\$) Option Awards (\$) Non-equity incentive plan compensation (\$) Nonqualified deferred compensation earnings (\$) All Other Compensation (\$) Total (\$)

+Timothy Fazio

 Andrew M. Bursky

 Timothy Lowe

 Daniel Rothaupt 53,108 53,108

 David Filippelli

 Jerome Lay